douglasgscofield/add-to-Qiime-DB/README.md

 Note that the `sort -k1,2 -u` command removes redundant blast subject sequences for which the first two columns (the merged gi and taxon IDs and the GenBank accession ID) are identical.

-There is no provision for choosing the most appropriate HSP, if you feel there might be some issues with the HSP chosen as a reference for a particular taxon, first check the filtering of the blast results here.
+This process works solely on IDs, and there is no provision for choosing the most appropriate HSP.
+If you feel there might be some issues with the HSP chosen as a reference for a particular taxon, first check the filtering of the blast results here.

 Fetch GenBank sequences for the hits
 ------